Peer Mentor Programs

 Student Success Peer Mentor Program

 The goal of Student Success Programs (SSP) is to support the retention, learning and success of all Clark College students.
-SSP Peer Mentors outreach to students who receive Academic Early Warning alerts and those affected by the Academic Standards Policy, and they also promote SSP services through workshops, classrooms visits, and college and department events.
-Peer Mentors in this role are encouraged to meet with students one-on-one to offer support, advice and resources.
+SSP Peer Mentors assist with the Academic Standards Policy process and the college’s early academic alert process; plan and participate in events; participate in workshops and classroom visits to promote Student Success Programs; and meet one-on-one with students to offer information, guidance and support.

 Transitions Peer Mentor Program